Pierresole/NuclearDataSampler/README.md

 By construction, this approach works at the evaluated nuclear data level, avoiding additional data-format conversions or embedded nuclear reaction model assumptions.
 This makes it simple to compare with or feed into other downstream codes.

 > **Note**: A mean vector and a covariance matrix uniquely define a (multivariate) Gaussian distribution.
 By specifying only these two ingredients, we are implicitly stating that uncertainties follow a normal distribution in parameter space.
-Any more complicated shape would require higher-order moments or parametric expansions.
+Any more complicated shape would require higher-order moments or parametric expansions, and at least something to verify our hypothesis or some guidance from evaluated distributions.

+Many researchers in the field of UQ have acknowledged the effectiveness of using of LHS sampling, which we have applied in NDSampler and LEAPRSampler.

 ---